umbraco/Umbraco.StorageProviders/README.md

 }
 ```

-There're multiple ways to configure the provider, it can be done in code:
+There are multiple ways to configure the provider.
+It can be done in code:

 ```csharp
 .AddAzureBlobMediaFileSystem(options => {